theBowja/DISTINCT/README.md

 ## Development

+This application uses the Express.js web framework.
+It starts in the **app.js** file.
+Near the top, *database.js* is first required and initialized.
+[Pug](https://pugjs.org) is then set as the template engine in the Express framework.
+Following that are the middlewares.
+When adding middlewares, one must be careful of the order they put them in, else errors may occur.
+The order of the routes are also imporant as it affects which middlewares used in the application’s request-response cycle.
+The base routes here are test routes and should be "decomissioned" when going into production.

-In **database.js**, to add a Cloudant database to use, append the following at the end of initDBConnection()
+Adding a Cloudant database to use: in **database.js**, append the following code near the end of the **initDBConnection()** function:
 ```
 cloudant.db.create(<dbname>, function(err, res) {
   db.<dbname> = cloudant.use(<dbname>);
   // do stuff like initializing or whatever
 });
 ```
-To use the Cloudant database in other code:
+Using/accessing the Cloudant database you added:
 ```
 var db = require('./database'); // relative file path may be different
 db.<dbname>.get( ... // whatever function provided by cloudant-nano